Fall Into Coverage

 From theme creation to design principles, a Jostens Yearbook workshop goes well beyond the basics.
 Our hands-on immersive experiences will teach your yearbook staff how to create and sell something truly amazing.

 Want more pro tips?

 Jostens Yearbook Love Newsletter is your digital connection to the latest on-point content concerning all things yearbook and journalism.
 Sign up today!

 Cover it with ReplayIt

 Having a staff everywhere and anywhere can often be challenging.
 Away games, behind-the-scenes — sometimes the best coverage is simply out of reach.
-With ReplayIt, your entire school community can be your photographers.
-Capture, gather and share photography from one simple app — and use those photos in your yearbook.
+With ReplayIt, you can extend your staff to the entire school community.
+Capture, gather and share photography.